 Across the spectrum of return periods analysed, GFM FABDEM gives more exposure than GFM MERIT for all return periods except above the 1-in-250 year event in Kon Tum.
-For one of the most extreme climate scenarios (SSP5-RCP8.5), Hirabayashi et al. (2021) used CMIP6 data to estimate that the present-day 1-in-100 year flood event could be 5 between the 1-in-20 and 1-in-50 year flood event by 2071- event exposure shown in our figures could occur $2-5 \times$ more frequently than present day, significantly altering the risk profile of the region.
+For one of the most extreme climate scenarios (SSP5-RCP8.5), Hirabayashi et al. (2021) used CMIP6 data to estimate that the present-day 1-in-100 year flood event could be between the 1-in-20 and 1-in-50 year flood event by 2071-2100 for this region.
+In other words, the 1-in-100 year flood event exposure shown in our figures could occur $2-5\times$ more frequently than present day, significantly altering the risk profile of the region.